alsash110/comm-2216-obs/docs/introduction/introduction.md

 This guide is for beginner Linux users with some basic computer knowledge.

 There are many comprehensive Linux documents out there, but those can be overwhelming.
-This guide provides you with simple instructions and teach you basic Linux concepts and commands.
+This guide provides you with simple instructions and teaches you basic Linux concepts and commands.
 By the end of this guide, you will learn how to use the command line to:

 * navigate through your Linux system,
 * create and modify user accounts,